GioF71/mpd-subsonic-scrobbler/README.md

 SUBSONIC_PORT|Subsonic Server Port|
 SUBSONIC_USER|Subsonic Username|
 SUBSONIC_PASSWORD|Subsonic password|
-VERBOSE|Verbose output, valid values are `1` and `0`|0
+SUBSONIC_CREDENTIALS|Reference to a file with credentials, alternative to specifying `SUBSONIC_USER` and `SUBSONIC_PASSWORD`|
-MIN_COVERAGE|Percent of the song that needs to be played|50 SLEEP_TIME|Interval between a coverage check and the next, in millisec|1000
+MIN_COVERAGE|Percent of the song that needs to be played|50 ENOUGH_PLAYBACK_SEC|Minimum playback time needed for a scrobble, regardless of coverage, defaults to `240` SLEEP_TIME|Interval between a coverage check and the next, in millisec|1000 REDACT_CREDENTIALS|If set to `1`, credentials are not displayed on startup VERBOSE|Verbose output, valid values are `1` and `0`|0

 The subsonic configuration parameters are required: either specificy the individual variables, or specify a SUBSONIC_PARAMETERS to indicate the file which will contain the parameters.
 The file must be accessible to the container.
 You can use the /config volume and put a file named, e.g. ".subsonic.env" there.
+All the SUBSONIC_* variables can be suffixed with `_1`, `_2``_3` etc in order to configure multiple servers.
+Inside a single config file, even if it refer to an index > 0, the variable names must be specified without the index.

 ### Example configurations

-The following compose file creates a subsonic scrobbler for `mpd-d10`, which is an instance of `mpd-alsa-docker` running on the same host and specifically on the network `mpd`.
+The following compose file creates a subsonic scrobbler for `mpd-d10` (as it operates on a Topping D10 DAC), which is an instance of `mpd-alsa-docker` running on the same host and specifically on the network `mpd`.
 Subsonic config is read from a separate file.

 ```text